20th DRC Summer School on Regional Cooperation

 • Language of instruction: English

-• Organisers: Danube Rectors’ Conference (DRC), Institute for the Danube Region and Central Europe (IDM), University of Sarajevo – School of Economics and Business
+• Organisers: Danube Rectors’ Conference (DRC), Institute for the Danube Region and Central Europe (IDM)

 General topics expected to be explored during the summer school